 CCS Athletics seeks to assist student-athletes in developing strong character by promoting excellence and integrity, inspiring each to excel at the highest level of competition.

-All department goals, principles and policies have been created in an effort to make the mission statement a true focus in the everyday life of the CCS student athlete.
+All department goals, principles, and policies have been created to make the mission statement a true focus in the everyday life of the CCS student-athlete.